 - Clothes and shoes that have flat or soft heels

 - Placemats, dish towels, and tablecloths

 How to Use Clear Garbage Bags to Make Packing and Unpacking Easier

 Most people fill a bag, tie it shut, and toss it into a truck or on a pile.
-As a result, it's impossible to guess what might be inside.
+As a result, it is really hard to guess what might be inside.
 Sure, you can write out and stick on labels.
 An easier option, though, is to use clear bags so you can see what's inside at a glance.

-Do be sure that the bags are large and thick enough for your needs.
-Another easy option: buy white bags and label them with a permanent marker.Continue to 5 of 5 below.
+Be sure that the bags are large and thick enough for your needs.
+Another easy option is to buy white bags and label them with a permanent marker.Continue to 5 of 5 below.

 05 of 05

 As you pack your garbage bags, you may realize that some of your items really need a little extra padding.
 You could go out and purchase bubble wrap, but why spend the money?
 Easy solutions include: